FAQs

 Most people take part voluntarily.
 However, under the Inquiries Act 2005, the Chair can compel a person to give evidence or provide documents if necessary.

-Who does the Inquiry expect to hear from?
+Who does the Inquiry expect ot hear from?

 The Inquiry will hear from a wide range of individuals and organisations.
 Witness lists will be published at least one week before each hearing.